 - no crane necessary

 Another example in current day Germany is the construction of an assembly plant for the Reichart Holtzbautechnik Corporation, demonstrating the prefab nature of small pieces assembled in an economical way by hand.
-It establishes a certain visual ambiguity:
+It establishes a certain visual ambiguity.

 The history of Edwards High School goes back to the days of segregation as evidenced by the town square placard.
+The high school was abandoned in 1965 when integration was installed in Gonzales.
+The current proposal is to save Edwards High School and its lamella roof as an historical remembrance and to honor the people of Gonzales.

 And finally, some lamella structures of materials other than of wood.
 One is the original steel roofed Houston Astrodome.
 Skylights were installed in the voids rather than solid roofing material:

-Pier Luigi Nervi, the famous Italian engineer, designed a concrete derivation of the traditional lamella roof structure with his own interpretation for this beautiful 1950 European airplane hangar:
+Pier Luigi Nervi, the famous Italian engineer, designed a concrete derivation of the traditional lamella roof structure with his own interpretation for this beautiful 1950 European airplane hangar.

 Blog post written by David Tritt, Senior Architect.